OatmealDome/Rotationator/README.md

-  --phaseLength <phaseLength>        The length of each phase in hours. [default: 4] --scheduleLength <scheduleLength>  How long the schedule should be in days. [default: 30] --overridePhases <overridePhases>  The override phases file. [] --version                          Show version information -?, -h, --help                     Show help and usage information
+  --phaseLength <phaseLength>        The length of each phase in hours. [default: 4] --scheduleLength <scheduleLength>  How long the schedule should be in days. [default: 30] --overridePhases <overridePhases>  The override phases file. [] --randomSeed <randomSeed>          The seed for the random number generator. [] --version                          Show version information -?, -h, --help                     Show help and usage information
 ```